ellibot88/DDX-Bricks-Examples/README.md

 * HTML Example: this brick demonstrates how you can simply use HTML to create a utility to enrich your dashboard.

 ### Setup
+1. Search for 'DDX Blank' in Domo AppStore.
+Install app and edit card

+2. Copy index.js into 'JavaScript' tab, index.css into 'CSS' tab, and index.html into 'HTML' tab

+3. Follow README instructions for the brick you are installing

+4. Click the 'Run' button to test app